vinay-sharma-private/node-lchain-ollama-chroma/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+You would need to install and run Ollama and Chroma locally on your system.

 ### Prerequisites